ultral/ultral.github.io/it/idlc-en.md

 ![Ansible + git != IaC](assets/idlc_10_ansible_git_iac.png?raw=true)

-*If push your ansible playbooks into git it does not mean that you have IaC*.
+*Pushing playbooks into git does not mean that you have IaC*.
 I.e. I migrated a custom configuration management solution.
 It was [18 months long journey](coreos2centos-en.md).
-It took soo much time because we were creating processes & reverse engineering existing.
+It took soo much time because we were creating new processes & reverse engineering existing ones.

 ## IaC Development Life Cycle